Niittykumpu in brief

 Success story: Lidl headquarters in Niittykumpu

 "Lidl is one of the biggest grocery retailers in Europe.
-In Finland, our organization has grown rapidly in the past few years and we have over 4,600 employees.
+In Finland, our organization has grown rapidly in the past few years and we have now 5,200 employees.
 Our store network reaches from Hanko to Sodankylä and the deliveries to the stores are coordinated from our distribution centres in Janakkala and Laukaa.

-Our headquarters will move to Niittykumpu later this year and the renovation work has already started.
-The property perfectly meets Lidl’s needs with its excellent public transportation connections and flexible space solutions.
-Our activities have grown and the property fulfills our future needs as a growing organization.
-We are looking forward to moving into our new headquarters."
+Our headquarters moved to Niittykumpu during March 2017.
+Our new headquarters perfectly meets Lidl’s needs with its excellent public transportation connections and flexible space solutions.
+Our activities have grown and the headquarters fulfills our needs as a growing organization.
+We are excited to work in our new Lidl House."

 Virpi Kaikkonen, Board Member, Development and Property at Lidl Suomi Ky